top of page

 • Lots of gloss-black surfaces — consider protective film (PPF) to avoid scratches.

-Space & boot — genuinely practical
+Space & Boot — Genuinely Practical

 Rear-seat space impressed in initial checks — comfortable even for 6-ft tall passengers.
 The Sierra is a 5-seater; there are currently no plans for a 7-seater.

-Boot capacity (claimed) — measured up to the roof: 622 litres
+• Measured up to the roof: 622 litres

 • 40% split: 828 litres